• Recent

 The next point we should focus on is network performance.
 We’ll use iperf3 for that.
 We’ll install iperf3 on the server and set it up in server mode and then from the target computer have it connect to the fog server and send a sample file and record the timing.

-to install iperf3 on your fog server.
-On a side note, hopefully you did not enable the ubuntu firewall because we will use a non standard port for sending data. -
+Since you have ubuntu then you will want to do a sudo apt-get install iperf3 to install iperf3 on your fog server.
+On a side note, hopefully you did not enable the ubuntu firewall because we will use a non standard port for sending data.

 @itsecwalrus once you have iperf3 installed we need to go to the fog server and turn on the iperf service in server mode.